ikegami-yukino/madoka-python/README.rst

 Madoka is an implementation of a Count-Min sketch data structure for summarizing data streams.

-String-int pairs in a Madoka-Sketch may take less memory than in a standard Python dict.
+String-int pairs in a Madoka-Sketch may take less memory than in a standard Python dict or Counter.

 Based on `madoka`_ C++ library.